 - The mole or lesion Evolves over time, whether it grows in size, changes colors, or shape.

 Our dermatologists offer comprehensive evaluation and treatments for all skin-related diseases in children and adolescents.
-Both Dr. Lamerson and Dr. Cassé completed advanced pediatric dermatology training during residency and have over 30 years of experience between them treating patients of all ages.
+Both Dr. Lamerson, M.D. and Dr. Galia Meiri, M.D. completed advanced pediatric dermatology training during residency and have over 30 years of experience between them treating patients of all ages.

 The most common skin disorders we treat in children and adolescents include eczema (also called atopic dermatitis), acne, molluscum, and rashes including allergic contact dermatitis.